Jae Ann Brown

 Along with her husband Andor P-Jobb, Mrs. Brown is survived by her two daughters, Donna Aristea Brown (Ray Macucci), and Kalliope Viola Levendos, all of Pittsburgh.

-Also surviving is her grandson Simon Armand John Lusky (Angelica) and great grandchildren Salvador and Carmen, Jack, all of St. Louis Missouri.
+Also surviving is her grandson Simon Armand John Lusky (Angelica) and great-grandchildren Salvador and Carmen, Jay, all of St. Louis Missouri.

 Surviving are beloved cousins Giovanna and Steve Jobb of Kentucky; nephew Peter Moskos and his partner Geoff.

-Although newcomers to Emlenton - having resided there for only 26 years, Mrs. Brown and Dr. Jobb over this time gained several new friends and acquaintances, enough so that when they became increasingly ill within the past year there were friends and neighbors who showed interest in helping us.
+Although newcomers to Emlenton - having resided there for only 26 years, Mrs. Brown and Dr. Jobb over this time gained several new friends and acquaintances, enough so that when they became increasingly ill within the past year, there were several friends and neighbors, who showed interest in helping us.

 These past months Mrs. Brown and Dr. Jobb were overwhelmingly blessed to have secured the prayers and good wishes of many in the community.